Davidson window: Origin

 Admiral Davidson warned the United States Senate Committee on Armed Services on March 9, 2021, that "Taiwan is clearly one of their ambitions before then.
 And I think the threat is manifest during this decade, in fact, in the next six years."
 He cited China's accelerating timeline to "supplant the United States" and comprehensive military buildup including "ships, aircraft, rockets" combined with aggressive actions across "Hong Kong, Xinjiang, and Tibet."
 The assessment prompted broader analysis of whether China was stepping up its ambition to supplant the U.S. as the dominant global superpower.

 Strategic impact

 The timeline drove Congress to authorize $7.1 billion for the Pacific Deterrence Initiative in 2022, $2.1 billion above Pentagon requests.
 Defense analysts warned of "closing the Davidson Window" as the U.S. Navy would contract from 292 ships in 2022 to 280 by 2027 while China's fleet expands.
 China has nearly tripled its precision-attack missiles to 3,500 systems since 2020.

-Regional allies responded decisively: Japan committed to doubling defense spending to 2% of GDP, Australia strengthened AUKUS with nuclear submarines, and the Philippines expanded U.S. base access under President Marcos Jr.
+Regional allies responded decisively: Japan committed to doubling defense spending to 2% of GDP, Australia strengthened AUKUS with nuclear submarines, and the Philippines expanded U.S. base access under President Bongbong Marcos.